Introduction to Tower Bridge

 Visit the Tower Bridge Exhibition

-- Interactive displays that explain the bridge’s construction
+- Interactive displays detailing the bridge’s construction

 - Historical artifacts related to the bridge